 A big part of the reason I became a wildlife and nature photographer is due to many years of paddling the quiet waters of the Boundary Waters Canoe Wilderness Area.

 The BWCA, the most visited wilderness area in all the United States, is also on the hit list for mining interests.
-This ecosystem is also worth protecting with its common loons, black bears, wolves, moose, world-class fishing, and quiet wilderness.
-Help Save the BWCA.
+This ecosystem is also worth protecting with its common loons, black bears, wolves, moose, world-class fishing with fishing rod and reel for beginners, and quiet wilderness.

 One could argue that we all need many of the minerals these mines could produce, but there has to be a discussion on the subject of exploitation and sustainability.